Jeshwanthkumarpayyavula/ASSIGNMENT-LAB-INTRODUCTION/README.md

   g.
 Select columns 'name' and 'salary' where age is less than or equal to 30:
 ```
 ## RESULT:
-Thus,the progrsm is executed successfully.
+Thus,the program is executed successfully.